FloatingBrioche/aws-data-streaming-app/docs/README.md

     ```

 4. **Retrieve and note your secret ARN**
 - Retrive the ARN using the below CLI command.
-Copy it to use in the next step.
+Note it to use in two of the following step.
     ```bash
     aws secretsmanager describe-secret \
     --secret-id Guardian-API-Key --query 'ARN' --output text